phenopackets/phenopacket-schema/docs/biosample.rst

    * - is_control_sample
      - boolean
      - optional (default: false)
-     - whether the sample is being used as a normal control
+     - Whether the sample is being used as a normal control